yuzutao1990/yucleiclab.github.io/contact/index.md

 Chemical biology: https://careers.a-star.edu.sg/default/job/Scientist%2C-Chemical-Biologist-%28GIS%29/3084-en_GB
 Nucleic acid biology and therapeutics: https://careers.a-star.edu.sg/default/job/Scientist%2C-Nucleic-Acid-Biology-and-Therapeutics-%28GIS%29/3083-en_GB

-## International PhD students
+## PhD students
-We highly recommend that potential international PhD students apply A*STAR fully funded scholarship and join us as PhD students.
+We highly recommend that potential PhD students apply A*STAR fully funded scholarships, as well as NTU & NUS scholarships and join us as PhD students.
 For more information, please visit: SINGA (https://www.a-star.edu.sg/Scholarships/for-graduate-studies/singapore-international-graduate-award-singa); and contact us for research topics.

-## Visiting Scholars & Students
+## Students & Visiting Scholars
-We welcome visiting scholars, students, and interns interested in chemical biology, nucleic acids, and genomic medicine.
+We welcome students, interns, and visiting scholars interested in chemical biology, nucleic acids, and genomic medicine.
 If you’re passionate about cutting-edge research in these areas, we encourage you to join us!

-For inquiries or to apply, please email your CV and brief research interest to yuzt@a-star.edu.sg with the email title “Internship/Scientist/Research Officer Application_ASTAR”.
+For inquiries or to apply, please email your CV and brief research interests to yuzt@a-star.edu.sg with the email title “Internship/Scientist/Student Application_ASTAR”.
 ---

 ## 🌟 Why Join Us?